 One of the foremost responsibilities of senior executives in established organizations, small and large, is to stay updated on current market developments and recognize when it is time to change course and adapt.
 However, senior executives often hear what middle managers ’think they want to hear’, which often shields them from the shabby truth.
-Frontline employees capture what is going on from the many daily business activities where they interact intimately with important stakeholders, and this information can be collected as reliable early signals about things to come.
+Frontline employees capture what is going on from the many daily business activities where they have first-hand interactions with important stakeholders, and this information can be collected as reliable early signals about things to come.
 Although they represent a prime source of updated information for executive decision-makers, their insights typically remain unused.

 The competitive environment continues to change as firms in the industry introduce new ways of doing business.
 Things can evolve gradually and at times abruptly when competitors introduce innovative products and services, adopt new technologies, or change essential elements of a predominant business model in the industry.
 Such events are often reflected by the term ‘unknown unknowns’, popularized by Donald Rumsfeld when he was US Secretary of Defense.
 That is, unexpected things can happen in ways that are hard to know in advance.
 Yet, we must be able to deal with events when they arise to take advantage of the opportunities the new circumstances may offer.
 This requires that executive decision-makers are up-to-date on current and forthcoming changes in the business environment.
 Firms with informed executives are able to adapt and prosper, whereas those without will fail to adjust and gradually become redundant.